project-everest/everquic-crypto/README.md

    (You may need to run `make clean` beforehand if already produced before.)

+Then, you can build dist/libeverquic.a by running:
+`cd dist && make -f Makefile.basic`

 ## Structure of the proof

 Our code is in `src/`.
 You can navigate it using the F* mode for Emacs